 "Are you hurt, Archer?
 I think I saw that Vampire break your jaw," she remarked worriedly.

-"Yeah, it hurt like hell, too; but I healed myself right after," he assured her, rubbing his jaw, the memory of the pain fresh in his mind.
+"Yeah, and it hurt a lot, too... but I healed myself right after," he assured her, rubbing his jaw, the memory of the pain fresh in his mind.
 "How're you holding up?"

 "Just fine...
 The wretch nearly sunk his fangs into me," Lydia recalled, trying to wipe away a splotch of vampire's blood staining her breastplate.
-Her broadsword and the rim of her shield were covered in blood, not having been cleaned after the melee.
+Her broadsword and the rim of her shield were covered in blood.

 "Did you get bitten?" he asked, wondering if he had a spare cure-disease potion he'd bought from Arcadia, Whiterun's local apothecary.